- 1 Gardening

 If you have a plant that you no longer value or appreciate, why not offer your plant to one of your friends or neighbours?
 Or you could donate your plants to a local school, playgroup, or old people’s home or donate your unwanted plant to a local plant sale, or swap the plant at a local plant swap.
-Please do not be tempted to dump any plants at the side or the road, in a woodland, at a beauty spot, or indeed leave plants in any area of the countryside.
+Please do not be tempted to dump any plants at the side or the road, in a woodland, or at a beauty spot.
+Please don’t leave plants in any area of countryside.

 Green roofs have many other benefits, they can provide a natural insulation, making the building they are installed onto warmer in winter and cooler in summer.
 Green roofs also capture and use rainwater, which reduces the run off of water onto the area below.

-Hedges have so many benefits: they can really enhance your garden, are much more resilient than a fence, and provide a place for birds, hedgehogs, and other creatures to shelter, nest, and forage for food.
-If you have a hedge, ensure that you only cut your hedge outside of the bird nesting time (which is usually from February to August), to avoid scaring or startling any birds.
+Hedges have so many benefits: they can really enhance your garden.
+Hedges are much more resilient than a fence, and provide a place for birds, hedgehogs, and other creatures to shelter, nest, and forage for food.
+If you have a hedge, ensure that you only cut your hedge outside of the bird nesting time, (which is usually from February to August), to avoid scaring or startling any birds.

 Indoor plants can be uplifting and revitalising, brightening our day and lifting our spirits.
-If you’d like to grow more house plants, but aren’t sure where to start, you can read more about house plants here.
+If you’d like to grow more house plants, but you’re not sure where to start, you can read more about house plants here.

 If you’re interested in creating a terrarium or bottle garden, you might be interested to read my planting list for terrariums and bottle gardens.

 The trend for artificial grass continues.
-I must say this bewilders me, as I hate artificial flowers and lawns!
-I hate to see more areas of ground covered with an artificial material that prevents birds and other animals from being able to hunt for worms.
+I must say this bewilders me, as I absolutely hate artificial flowers and lawns!
+I hate to see more areas of ground covered with an artificial material that prevents birds and other animals from being able to hunt for worms and other insects.
 An artificial lawn effectively seals off more of the earth from insects and wildlife.